Reasons Why You Should Be Using A Staging Environment in WordPress Development

 - Click on Import.

-Upload the file you just saved to your machine.
-When you see this warning, click “Proceed”.
-And that’s it.
-You now have a mirror image of your live website sitting on your staging subdomain.
-To push your staging environment and any changes made there live, you simply have to reverse the process.
+Upload the saved file to your computer.
+Click “Proceed” when you see this warning.
+That’s all.
+You now have a mirror image of your live website on your staging subdomain.
+You must reverse the process to push your staging environment and any changes to your life.

 Cloner WordPress Plugin

 There’s also the option to set up your subdomain on a Multisite network.
-One of the nicest perks of creating a staging environment this way is that you get to keep your live WordPress site and its private and non-indexable staging subdomain within one WordPress installation.
-So, you don’t have to move back and forth between your control panel and various WordPress instances to manage both.
+One of the greatest benefits of creating a staging environment this way is that your live WordPress site and its private, non-indexable staging subdomain remain within your WordPress installation.
+So you don’t have to go back and forth between your control panel and different WordPress instances to manage both.

 The Process: